Coobaha/babel-plugin-class-autobind/README.md

 ```
 ## Options

-if no components are listed in directive - all handlers in file classes will be bound to class instance. (equal to `cb-class-autobind *`)
+if no components are listed in directive - all handlers in file classes will be bound to class instance. (equal to `@autobind *`)

 ## Usage